J-1 Visa Financial Auditor Jobs

 Verify the two-year home residency requirement early

-Financial Auditor trainees sponsored by certain government-funded or skills-shortage programs may be subject to the two-year home residency requirement before changing to H-1B or green card status.
+Financial Auditor trainees sponsored by certain government-funded or skills-shortage programs may be subject to the two-year home residency requirement before changing to H-1B visa or green card status.
 Confirm your eligibility with your designated sponsor before accepting any offer.

 Build a training plan around auditable objectives